scottvieira/Documentation/source/install.md

 Step 2: If you use the option to download the compressed zipped file, expand this file in a working folder.

 Step 3: Copy the expanded folder to your webserver.
-If using Apache, this would be your //var/www/html/ folder.
+If using Apache, this would be something like /var/www/html/ folder.
 If CORAL will be in a sub folder on your webserver, change the folder name from "Coral-master" to, for example, "coral" or what name you choose.

 The web installation depends upon the index.php file found in the coral folder.
 Your Apache settings should be set to include loading the index.php file.